Enrollment for many on-campus as well as online summer sessions is

 Technology

 Some reluctant elementary writers love being able to use an iPad to create a story about any (family friendly) topic of their choosing.
-Others come alive writing rap lyrics for good-natured “rap battles” with other camp sessions.
+Others come alive writing chant lyrics for good-natured “chant battles” with other camp sessions.
 Middle school campers embrace their voice when creating blogs, podcasts, or animatics.
 While we feel privileged to work with all of the campers, we do take a special joy in seeing the many, many reluctant writers each summer who fall in love with writing at Adventures in Writing Camp.

 Writing